palisades-lakes/faster-multimethods/README.md

     Method lookup overhead is then about 8% of Clojure 1.8.0.

-    Every multimethod (instance of MultiFn) contains a reference to a (unfortunately named) 'hierarchy`, which provides a partial ordering of dispatch values thru a directed acyclic graph whose nodes are atomic dispatch values (Named, and Classes).
+    Every multimethod (instance of MultiFn) contains a reference to a (unfortunately named) `hierarchy`, which provides a partial ordering of dispatch values thru a directed acyclic graph whose nodes are atomic dispatch values (Named, and Classes).
 The graph includes implied edges from the `isAssignableFrom` Class graph as well as explicit edges added using `derive`.